DA0-DA0/docs/docs/introduction/welcome-to-dao-dao.md

 ## Why DAO DAO?

 DAO DAO helps you build and operate DAOs with a visual interface.
-Usability and accessibility are a priorty.
+Usability and accessibility are a priority.
 Technical and non-technical communities alike have a space here.

 DAOs on DAO DAO do everything from helping run